Azure-Samples/ms-identity-dotnetcore-maui/README.md

 urlFragment: ms-identity-dotnetcore-maui
 ---

-# A MAUI mobile or desktop application using Microsoft identity platform
+# A MAUI mobile or desktop application using Azure AD for authentication

 ## About this sample